ANSER Conference 2024

 In today's digital era, technology has the potential to revolutionize SRH by overcoming barriers such as geographical distance, social stigma, and limited resources.
 From mobile applications that inform on contraception and pregnancy tracking to telemedicine platforms that enable remote consultations with healthcare professionals, technology offers innovative solutions to expand the reach of SRH services.
 Advancements in artificial intelligence, data analytics, and digital health systems can also enhance the efficiency and effectiveness of SRH programs.
 However, it is crucial to ensure that these technological innovations are accessible, inclusive, and privacy-sensitive, addressing the specific needs and concerns of diverse populations.

-There is a concerning trend of backlash against women's rights in the context of SRHR.
-Individuals, particularly women, face various challenges and opposition in accessing and exercising their sexual and reproductive health rights.
-There is a critical need to protect and defend the dignity of individuals by combating regressive attitudes, discriminatory practices, and restrictive policies that impede women's autonomy and agency in matters of their own bodies and reproductive choices.
+There is a concerning trend of backlash against rights in the context of SRHR.
+Individuals, particularly women and gender minority groups, face various challenges and opposition in accessing and exercising their sexual and reproductive health rights.
+There is a critical need to protect and defend the dignity of individuals by combating regressive attitudes, discriminatory practices, and restrictive policies that impede autonomy and agency in matters of their own bodies and reproductive choices.

 Together, we can break barriers, build futures, and create better access to SRHR for all.